walkerjono/bryntum-schedulerpro-microsoft-field-service-sync/README.md

 Please read the [PRD](./prd.md) for current state of the project

+**Technology:** This project is built with **TypeScript** for enhanced type safety, better IDE support, and improved code documentation.

 ## Getting started

-The starter repository uses [Vite](https://vitejs.dev/), which is a development server and JavaScript bundler.
-You’ll need Node.js version 20.19+ for Vite to work.
+The starter repository uses [Vite](https://vitejs.dev/) with TypeScript, which is a development server and JavaScript bundler.
+You'll need Node.js version 20.19+ for Vite to work.
 Install the Vite dev dependency by running the following command:

 ```sh